JuliaSmoothOptimizers/JSOTutorials.jl/introduction-to-jsosolvers/index.md

 ## Callback

-All the solvers have a callback mechanism called at each iteration.
+All the solvers have a callback mechanism called at each iteration, see also the [Using callbacks tutorial](https://juliasmoothoptimizers.github.io/tutorials/using-callbacks/).
 The expected signature of the callback is `callback(nlp, solver, stats)`, and its output is ignored.
 Changing any of the input arguments will affect the subsequent iterations.
 In particular, setting `stats.status = :user` will stop the algorithm.
-All relevant information should be available in `nlp` and `solver` see the documentation of each solver for details.

-Below you can see an example of execution of the solver `trunk` with a callback to plot the iterates and create an animation.
+Below you can see an example of the execution of the solver `trunk` with a callback.
+It stores intermediate points until it stops the algorithm after four iterates.
+Afterward, we plot the iterates and create an animation from the points acquired by the callback.

 ```julia
 using ADNLPModels, JSOSolvers, LinearAlgebra, Logging, Plots